s0ders/go-semver-release/docs/usage/configuration.md

 CLI flag: `--config`

-The tool expects a configuration file for configuration options such as branches or release rules, the default path, which can be overidden, is `<REPOSITORY_ROOT>/.semver.yaml`
+The tool expects a configuration file for configuration options such as branches or release rules, the default path, which can be overridden, is `<REPOSITORY_ROOT>/.semver.yaml`

 Example: